 Yields Take a Hit

-.
-Once weed height reaches 3 to 4 inches – usually when corn is around the V3-V4 growth stage — the crop loses nearly 12 to 13 bu/A in the first week and 27 to 29 bu/A within the second week.
+Take, for example, a 2009 to 2011 study conducted by University of Minnesota Extension1.
+Once weed height reaches 3 to 4 inches – usually when corn is around the V3-V4 growth stage – if the weeds are not removed, the corn crop loses nearly 12 to 13 bu/A in the first week and 27 to 29 bu/A within the second week.

 This is especially critical when weeds grow taller than the crop.

-- Moisture: After removing a dense population of weeds, the amount of water a crop can access is an essential factor in how well the crop recovers.
+After removing a dense population of weeds, the amount of water a crop can access is an essential factor in how well the crop recovers.

 Dense infestations of weeds lead to allelopathy – the suppression of plant growth due to release of natural plant-derived substances – which contributes to yield loss due to additional competition.

-can be applied before your corn is in the ground and any weeds have had a chance to emerge.
-It can even be applied through the V2 corn growth stage, when the weeds that might emerge are still posing minimal competition.
-Corvus has two effective modes of action for weed control and reactivates throughout the season with just a half-inch of rain.
+One of the most effective ways to control weeds is to stop them before they have a chance to emerge.
+Products such as Corvus® herbicide can be applied before your corn is in the ground and any weeds have had a chance to emerge for effective burndown control.
+Corvus can even be applied through the V2 corn growth stage, when the weeds that might emerge are still posing minimal competition.
+Corvus has two effective and complementary modes of action for weed control and uses the power of reactivation throughout the season with just a half-inch of rain.